tensorpack/tensorpack/examples/DisturbLabel/README.md

 which basically said that noisy data gives you better performance.
 As many, I didn't believe the method and the results.

 This is a simple mnist training script with DisturbLabel.
-It uses the architecture in the paper and hyperparameters in my original [mnist example](../mnist-convnet.py).
-The results surprised me:
+It uses the simple architecture in the paper, and hyperparameters in my original [mnist example](../mnist-convnet.py).
+The results surprised me, clean labels give the worst accuracy:

 ![mnist](mnist.png)

 Experiements were repeated 15 times for p=0, 10 times for p=0.02 & 0.05, and 5 times for other values
 of p.
 All experiements run for 100 epochs, with lr decay, which are enough for them to converge.

-I suppose the disturb method works as a random noise to prevent SGD from getting stuck.
+I suppose the disturb method works as a random noise that could prevent SGD from getting stuck, if training data are too easy or too few.
-However it didn't work for harder problems such as SVHN:
+It didn't work for harder problems such as SVHN:

 ![svhn](svhn.png)